 The Trust has developed a number of relationships with children’s charities that are seeking office accommodation for a temporary period, or to reduce their overheads for a few years.

 The income for these rental agreements will go into a BPET Enrichment Fund, to invest into staff development and pupil enrichment opportunities across the Trust.

 The fund has been used for the following activities:

-Trustees have set a target for all schools to become accredited Thinking Schools over the next three to four years and have invested in the training of staff, starting with Thinking Maps training last March.
-Within each schools, Thinking Skills Coordinators are allocated the task of supporting teachers to have Think Skills techniques in all lessons, supporting pupils’ problem solving and approach to tasks.
+Trustees have set a target for all schools to become accredited Thinking Schools over the next three to four years and have invested in the training of staff, starting with Thinking Maps training in March 2017.
+Within each school, Thinking Skills Coordinators are allocated the task of supporting teachers to have Thinking Skills techniques in all lessons, supporting pupils’ problem solving and approach to tasks.

-At a shared INSET day in January, all staff across the Trust come together at Rutherford House School to share best practice and new ideas through a structured training programme that includes, Thinking Skills, Developing Outstanding EYFS Practice, Read, Write, Inc. Training, Talk for Writing, Subject Leader Training, Developing the Computing Curriculum, Engaging Learning Environment and many more.
+The Trust holds annual shared Inset days every January which bring together all staff from across the Trust.
+This is an opportunity to share best practice and new ideas through a structured training programme that includes; Thinking Skills, Developing Outstanding EYFS Practice, Read, Write, Inc. Training, Talk for Writing, Subject Leader Training, Developing the Computing Curriculum, Engaging Learning Environment and many more.